-The Centers for Disease Control and Prevention (CDC), along with the PA Department of Health and County Health Departments, are closely monitoring the progression of the 2019 novel coronavirus (2019-nCoV) pandemic.
+The Centers for Disease Control and Prevention (CDC), along with the PA Department of Health and County Health Departments, are closely monitoring the progression of the 2019 novel coronavirus (covid-19) pandemic.
 Main Line Health is following all the necessary guidelines put forth by the CDC and the World Health Organization (WHO) to protect our patients and colleagues.

 “Although the immediate risk of this new virus is recognized as low to the American public, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory viruses,” says Dr. Mark Ingerman, system chief of infectious diseases, Main Line Health.
 “It’s critical to wash your hands often with soap and water, or an alcohol-based hand sanitizer if soap is not available.
 Also, try to avoid close contact with those who are sick, and make sure to stay home when you are sick.”